thewillow/infinitus/README.rst

 This is cool since I can focus on writing instead of wasting time on designing a website, or having to learn to code, or struggle with the slow web-based, no-code CMS solutions.

-Putting this on Git also helps me with transparency and accountability.
+Putting this on Git also helps me with transparency and accountability, while also leaving historical records about this project.

 Resources
 ---------